radjivC/Interaction-node-riak/README.md

-Interaction Redis (V2.8) with node.js
+Interaction Riak (V2.8) with node.js
 =====================================

-In lib folder you have different files with interaction example how to use redis with Nodejs.
+In lib folder you have different files with interaction example how to use riak with Nodejs.

 Every files can work independant.